 They have an A+ rating with the BBB.
 This San Diego-based company scored high marks with the Better Business Bureau based on a number of factors: the length of time the business has been operating, the small volume of complaints filed for a business of its size, and the actions taken to respond to those complaints.
 Additionally, Debt Relief Network has provided sufficient information about its origins and operations—a good sign for clients trying to avoid shady organizations that aren’t as forthcoming with such details.

-The company website provides pretty good explanations of different debt relief options, including settlement, the service they offer, and also other courses of actions.
+The company website provides helpful explanations of different debt relief options, including settlement, the service they offer, and also other courses of actions.
 This is consistent with their promise not to push their services on anyone.
 They offer articles about the benefits of bankruptcy, settlement, consolidation, and tax relief services.
 They also offer anyone access to a free debt relief guide e-book, “5 Ways to Get Out of Debt.”
-Debt Relief Network doesn’t feature the debt calculators that many other companies do, which are useful for customers wanting to play around with numbers as they determine their own unique debt relief course.
+Debt Relief Network doesn’t feature the debt calculators and other tools that some other companies do, which are useful for customers wanting to play around with numbers as they determine their own unique debt relief course.

 Yes.
 The Debt Relief Network fee structure is laid out such that they only get paid on the debts they successfully settle, which are all approved by the customer.
 If you have debts that they are unable to settle, the savings that you’ve accumulated are yours to keep.

 Unsecured vs. Secured Loans

 Debt Relief Network works with unsecured debts only, as those are far more negotiable than are secured debts.
 Credit card debt, an example of unsecured debt, can often be settled by a company skilled in negotiation, whereas debt from a mortgage or automobile loan—examples of secured debt—can be resolved simply by taking the collateral away from the debtor.